Summer camp programs, suffolk county, ny

 At Camp Harbor each day is filled with a balance of fun and educational opportunities.
-The activities vary from year to year and each week has a unique theme, which includes academic enrichment activities, workshop programs in addition to various activities which may include; instructional swim, soccer, arts & crafts, baseball clinics, recreational swim, basketball, group challenges and contests, archery, nature, flag football, juggling, and much more.
+The activities vary from year to year and each week has a unique theme, which includes academic enrichment activities, instructional and recreational swim, sports, arts & crafts, group challenges and contests, nature, and much more.

 The CIT Program is offered to campers entering grades 9 and 10 in September.
 It is an exciting option for teens interested in working as camp counselors in the years ahead.
-Campers in the CIT Program are required to enroll in Red Cross Babysitter, CPR, and First Aid workshops on site; there is no additional charge for these CIT workshops.
+Campers in the CIT Program are required to enroll in Red Cross Babysitter, CPR, and First Aid workshops on site; there may be a materials charge for these CIT workshops.

 Interested boys and girls should enjoy working with children, and be prepared to take responsibility for the campers in their care.
 CITs are under the direct supervision of the group teachers and activity instructors.

 Our Music Teacher encourages campers to dance, sing, and play simple instruments.
-Our camp music class is filled with new fun music and old camp favorites that campers will recognize, and a few things very old that may be new to their ears.
+Our camp music class is filled with new, fun music and old camp favorites that campers will recognize, and a few classics that may be new to their ears.
 The focus here is to learn basic musical foundations and history while having a great time doing it!

 Our nature program makes science exciting by fanning the fire of curiosity and exploration in every child.
-Campers will get to learn about the world around them and get hands on experience in many areas of science including marine biology, entomology, geology, and meteorology.
-Whether meeting a horseshoe crab brought in by our enthusiastic Nature Teacher or investigating the life in our outdoor classroom pond, campers will love learning more than they ever thought possible!
+Campers will get to learn about the world around them and get hands-on experience in many areas of science including marine biology, entomology, geology, and meteorology.
+Whether meeting a horseshoe crab brought in by our enthusiastic Nature Teacher or investigating the wildlife in our outdoor classroom or the school's pond, campers will love learning more than they ever thought possible!

 All workshops meet daily, Monday through Friday, for one hour.
 Some workshops require a two week commitment.
-Students may enroll in up to three workshops per week.
+Students may enroll in up to two workshops per week.

 Workshops are optional and are available at an additional charge.